Is The Events Calendar not sending email from your website?

 WP Mail SMTP will finish the setup by asking you which features to enable.
 By default, 2 will already be turned on:

-If you want, you can turn on the Detailed Email Logs setting to log the emails that are sent out from your site.
-If you want, you can turn this on here.
+In Pro, you can turn on the Detailed Email Logs setting to log the emails that are sent out from your site.

 At the end of the wizard, paste in your license key.
 This will unlock access to all of the updates and features in the Pro version.